drlsn/kinergize/README.md

 - User
 - Guest - does not requires an authorization token

-TO DO: Remember to add 403 codes for requests if forbidden!

 ### Workout Plans - General
 | HTTP Method | Endpoint | Description | Role | Details |
 | --- | --- | --- | --- | --- |